cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Registry

-A registry is a special kind of resource that assigns unique identifiers to a collection of controlled vocabularies.
+A registry is a special kind of semantic space that assigns unique identifiers to a collection of controlled vocabularies.
 For historical reasons, these identifiers are colloquially called prefixes.
-A registry collects additional metadata about each resource, though there is a wide variety of metadata standards across existing registries (Table 1; left).
+A registry collects additional metadata about each semantic space, though there is a wide variety of metadata standards across existing registries (Table 1; left).
 These metadata may include the name, homepage, a regular expression pattern for validating identifiers, one or more example identifiers, a default provider, and potentially additional providers.